The End? All things new

 God’s promise to Abraham – a picture of hope.

 Images of hope.
 Hope is the confidence that things will end well, an image that depicts a desired outcome.
-It is more than a target – these images move us deeply as they invite us to envision the promise as fulfilled reality.
+It is more than a target – these images move us deeply as they invite us to envision the promise as a fulfilled reality.
 These images of hope give a reason to go on – the assurance that my endurance will be rewarded.
-To Abraham it was the stars above and the sand in his toes that symbolized his offspring.
-To Joseph it was the dreams of his reign that kept him faithful to God through enslavement and imprisonment.
+To Abraham, it was the stars above and the sand in his toes that symbolized his offspring.
+To Joseph, it was the dreams of his reign that kept him faithful to God through enslavement and imprisonment.

 Babylon_destroyed2